James S. Rollins (1812 – 1888)

 From 1860 to 1864, Rollins served two terms in the U.S. Congress.
 He was a strong unionist, introduced railroad and telegraph construction legislation, supported land grants for agricultural colleges, and advocated the Thirteenth amendment, the abolition of slavery.
 In 1866 and 1868 he was again elected to the state legislature and worked to establish an agricultural and mechanical college at the university.
 In 1872 he lost the Democratic nomination for governor and retired from political life.

 Rollins was president of the board of curators of the University of Missouri for nearly twenty-five years until his retirement in 1886.
 He played a vital role in the founding, location, growth, and development of the university and its agricultural college.

 As a businessman, Rollins was involved in agriculture, real estate, and improving railroad and river transportation.
 He helped establish the North Missouri Railroad Company and was involved in numerous other railroad ventures.

-Rollins died in Columbia, Missouri, on January 9, 1888 at the age of seventy-six.
+Rollins died in Columbia, Missouri, on January 9, 1888, at the age of seventy-five.